contact2theshreya/scaler-Data-Engg/sql9/HADOOP/part3/notes.md

 Ideal for tasks that involve batch processing of large amounts of data.

 Successfully employed in situations where operations such as data filtering, aggregation, and summarization are required【4:16†source】.

+FTP

+File Transfer Protocol used to transfer files from a local to a server machine.

+Apache hue

+A web interface that provides access to various Hadoop features and data.

+Node manager

+A component of YARN responsible for managing resources and monitoring node performance.

+Application master
+Coordinates tasks and resources for a specific application within YARN.

+Serialisation
+The process of converting a data structure into a format that can be transferred over a network or stored.